raganwald-deprecated/homoiconic/2009-10-20/high_anxiety.md

 Try something, she encouraged.
 Succeed, fail, it doesn't matter.
 Try something and see how it works out.
 But I sat, paralyzed by fear, paralyzed by indecision.
 It wasn't that I didn't know which move to play.
 That phrase suggests that I could see a few plays, had a few ideas of things I wanted to do.
 But I had no idea what I could be trying to do.
 I couldn't select a move because I didn't see any moves.
 Sure, I could place a stone on any vacant intersection, so in a sense I had a list of possible moves.
 But at any non-trivial level, a move suggests some sort of intention.
 I had no intentions, I had no idea what I could be trying to do or why.

+My friend was gentle, soothing.
+Although very inexperienced herself, she tried to share her view of the game with me.
+She compared it to a child learning a language.
+Toddlers do not learn grammar and spelling and memorize words, they imitate and vocalize and learn through immersion and exposure and trial and error.
+They don't appear to have goals or embarrassment about how well they speak.
+They simply talk as best they can.

+Toddlers really have no idea how talking works.
+They don't know that there are different languages, or that there are parts of speech, or even that there are words.
+They don't have any idea but yet they learn!

-And I was extremely uncomfortable with having no idea.
+She explained this and I suppose my intellectual conscious mind can understand this but all the same I was extremely uncomfortable with having no idea.
+My adult brain would not let go and let my child brain take over.
 I feared a non-existent humiliation of playing randomly.
 She was not playing me for the pleasure of pointing her finger at me and crying "Shame!"
 Nevertheless, my world was filled with fear of being shamed for incompetence.
 Eventually, I placed a stone on the board.
 I think at that point the fear of her disapproval over my diffidence exceeded the fear of making a mistake.

 We continued to play.
 With each stone, I re-enacted that awful feeling of staring at the board and having no idea what to do, no idea why to do it.
 I tried playing aggressively, and she quickly captured one of my stones.
 This depressed me.
 She meant me no ill will, but in my dark mood I felt I had been punished by fate for making a mistake.